spencertipping/ni/doc/ni_by_example_3.md

 ### `for`
-Perl has several syntaxes for `for` loops; the most explicit syntax is very much like C or Java:
+Perl has several syntaxes for `for` loops; the most explicit syntax is very much like C or Java. `for` takes an initialization

 #### Block Prefix Syntax